Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Skip to: Location | Opening date | Layout | Attractions | Interactivity | Dining | Shopping | Meet-‘n-greets | History | Index of articles

-Super Nintendo World will be one of what appears to be four lands at Epic Universe, the upcoming theme park that is currently being built down on Universal Orlando’s brand-new south campus.
+SUPER NINTENDO WORLD will be one of five worlds at Epic Universe, the upcoming theme park that is currently being built down on Universal Orlando’s brand-new south campus.

 (You can find our full guide on Epic Universe here.)